PreCalculus Accelerated

 • While apps like Photomath and websites like Wolfram Alpha are very useful in helping you with problems, you should not use them to do work for you - using them to help you understand a problem is appropriate, having them solve problems on tests or quizzes is cheating.

-• In addition, ChatGPT is quite bad at math and will often give incorrect or incomplete responses, and it will often "double down" on mistakes it has made and try to convince you it is correct when it isn't.
+• In addition, many AI models are inconsistent as a math tutor and will often give incorrect or incomplete responses having been known to even "double down" on mistakes it has made and insist that it is correct when it isn't.

 Standards Based Grading